Location: Kavousi, Crete, Greece

 Program Costs and Payment Information:

-The Volunteer Program participation fee is $3000.
+The participation fee is $3000.
 The fee covers student housing, transportation to and from the site and INSTAP Study Center, instruction, one common meal, and institutional fees.
 Daily board (food and personal costs) and transportation to and from Greece, Crete, and the village of Kavousi, are not covered in this fee.
 The Volunteer Program does not offer college course credit.

 Payment of the fee is required by April 1 to secure a position in the program.
 Checks should be made payable to the "University of North Carolina at Chapel Hill," with Azoria Project Fund in the memo line of the check; and mailed directly to Donald Haggis at Department of Classics, The University of North Carolina at Chapel Hill, 212 Murphey Hall, CB 3145, Chapel Hill, NC 27599-3145.